HO4X/TSR_JetsonTX2/README.md

 This approach does run really fast on the Jetson as long as the VisionWorks OpenCV is used, as its optimized.
 Also the runtime depends on the input size of the CNN.
+The current CNN model is an mobilenet, which is able to recognize 43 classes of german traffic signs.

 ## Current ToDo's
 An overview of the current open points.